hppr-dev/vuex-bind-plugin/README.md

       user_id : Number,
       date    : Date,
     },
-    mock_data : ["my first post", "my second post", "my third post" ] },
+    mock : ["my first post", "my second post", "my third post" ] },
 }
 ```

-To return the mock data instead of querying the data source set `mock : true` in initial_state.
+To return the mock data instead of querying the data source set `mock : true` in sources.

 ```
-import { MockRestDataSource } from "vuex-bind-plugin"
+import Bind from "vuex-bind-plugin"

 const plugin = new Bind.Plugin({
   ...
-  initial_state : { mock : true }
+  sources : { ..., mock : true }
 });
 ```

+By default, this will cause endpoints to return the data in `mock` instead of requesting resources.
+If an endpoint does not have a mock field, the default value for the type is used.

-If more complex logic is needed for mock data, include a `transform` function in the inital_state.
+If different logic is needed for mock data, include a `transform` function in the sources option for the plugin.

 ```
-import { query_mock_data } from "vuex-bind-plugin"
+import { lookup_mock } from "vuex-bind-plugin"

 const endpoints = {
   posts: {